sicchio/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 ## END OF SEMESTER PRESENTATION
-* Export as a pdf and post on slack
+* Export as a pdf and email